 Coming soon!
 Check back this page as well as on our Facebook page to find out details and when the next ride will be.

 The New Brunswick Bike Exchange leads monthly community bike rides, usually leaving from the Bike Exchange at 90 Jersey Avenue.
 The rides are typically 15 – 20 miles in length, and are “no-drop,” meaning we ride at an easy pace that is comfortable for everyone in the group, and make regular stops to ensure the group is together.
 Some of our favorite places to ride include the country roads of Franklin Township in Somerset County, and the D&R Canal Path.
-Our rides are lead by our “Plain” Jim Brittain, a dedicated volunteer and cyclist with many years of experience leading local rides.
 They are a great way to discover new cycling routes and meet new people!

 Note: Helmets are required on all Bike Exchange rides.
 We do carry helmets for sale ($10) at the Bike Exchange if you do not have one.